utkarshkumar387/Pets-finder/README.md

 # Pets finder

-It is an web app to help you find your lost pet.
+It is a web app to help you find your lost pet.

 ## Features